aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ## Why long context is so hard?

-During the last two years, large language models (LLMs) have made significant progress in extending the limits of context length.
-For instance, BERT-based models typically have a context length of 512 tokens.
-In contrast, standard GPT-3 models handle around 2,048 tokens, while GPT-4 offers two variants: one with 8,192 tokens and another with an extended window of 32,768 tokens (32K tokens).
+Over the last few years, large language models (LLMs) have made significant progress in extending the limits of context length.
+For example, BERT-based models typically support a context length of 512 tokens, while standard GPT-3 models have evolved to handle 2,048 tokens.
+GPT-4 offers two variants: one with 8,192 tokens and another with an extended window of 32,768 tokens (32K tokens).
 However, many tasks involving LLMs require handling documents that still far exceed these limits.
 For example, building a retrieval-augmented generation (RAG) system requires integrating internal knowledge bases, which often involves encoding hundreds of pages of documents.
 Likewise, chat applications may need to include background context (e.g., previous conversations) spanning several pages.
 Additionally, tasks like text classification may involve encoding texts containing thousands of tokens.